HarshCasper/Rotten-Scripts/JavaScript/Merge_pdfs/README.md

 # Merging two pdf files
+  This script can be used to merge any two pdf files into one using JavaScript.
+Run merge.js and upload the pdf files which are to be merged and     the ouput will be a single pdf file obtained by merging the uploaded pdfs.

 ## Module Required
 * pdf-lib
 pdf-lib npm is a tool to modify exsisting pdfs using Node.js.